 Then there are the cruises :

-Vedettes du Pont Neuf offer a basic cruise 12 times a day (rather than every 30 minutes pre-Covid) from the Pont Neuf with commentary in French and English from a real guide.
+Vedettes du Pont Neuf offer a basic cruise all afternoon / evening from the Pont Neuf with commentary in French and English from a real guide.
 Bring a picnic!

-Vedettes de Paris has a one way ticket and roundabout tickets 9 times a day, more on the weekend, with audioguides or guides and the starting point is right in front of the Eiffel Tower.
+Vedettes de Paris has a one way ticket and roundabout tickets from 10am – 6pm with audioguides or guides and the starting point is right in front of the Eiffel Tower.

 The famous Bateaux Mouches and Bateaux Parisiens are much larger cruise boats so cheaper for their guided (taped) tours.
 However you could opt for food with the lunch, brunch or dinner menus.
 Bateaux Parisien boats are smaller and the Bateaux Mouches have a dress code for dinner.
 Dinner is prepared fresh that day and you are accompanied by a small band on both so you can dance between the tables if you like.

 I have not taken the lunch or brunch trips but have only heard good reviews from guests.
 I have taken the dinner trips on several occasions and the food is very good however with pricing for dinner starting at €115 per person you can also ask me to give you a couple of dinner options before taking a night cruise.

 However, my total favourite is Le Calife, a wooden converted barge.